-Juan Leon worked alongside the great Ben Corday (an actual giant) in Downtown South Main Street LA in an arcade tattoo parlor housed inside the Roselin Hotel.
+Juan Leon worked alongside the great Ben Corday (an actual giant) on S. Main Street in Los Angeles inside of an arcade tattoo parlor housed within the Roselin Hotel.
 Leon was occasionally called by movie studios to draw authentic looking tattoos on actors for films.
+The influence of Ben Corday can be seen in images like the babe in a leaf graphic.
 His work is well drawn and reads from across the room.

 A horse head design brought good luck to the bearer, exotic women in turbans and scarves in tattooed green plants became souvenirs from an LA shore leave.
 Luckily, many tattoo artists had experience with cover up designs also.
 Remember, these fun loving folk did become our grandparents and parents.